 18 “But all the guests made excuses.
 The first one said, ‘I have just bought a field, and I must go look at it.
 Please excuse me.’
 19 Another said, ‘I have just bought five pairs of oxen; I must go and try them.
 Please excuse me.’
 20 A third person said, ‘I just got married; I can’t come.’
 21 So the servant returned and told his master what had happened.
 Then the master became angry and said, ‘Go at once into the streets and alleys of the town, and bring in the poor, the crippled, the blind, and the lame.’
 22 Later the servant said to him, ‘Master, I did what you commanded, but we still have room.’
 23 The master said to the servant, ‘Go out to the roads and country lanes, and urge the people there to come so my house will be full.
 24 I tell you, none of those whom I invited first will eat with me.’”Luke14:15-24

 Our accepted understandings are turned upside down – many times – in this story.
-First, we might assume that God does not invite people into heaven (which is the Feast) because he invites only worthy people, but that is wrong.
+First, we might assume that God does not invite people into heaven (the Feast) because he invites only worthy people, but that is wrong.
 The invitation to the feast goes to many, many people.
-The master/swami (God in this story) wants the feast to be full.
+The master (God) wants the feast to be full.

 And these people come!
 They have no other competing interests like fields or oxen to distract their love so they come to the feast.
-Heaven is full and the master/swami’s will is accomplished!
+Heaven is full and the master’s will is accomplished!